Marcia Wallace: Personal life

+She was noted on a list of "Famous Iowans" by her important state capital daily newspaper, the Des Moines Register, in November 2013.

 Illness, death and funeral

-Wallace died from pneumonia and sepsis on October 25, 2013, one week before her 71st birthday.
+Wallace died from pneumonia and sepsis on October 25, 2013, at age 70.
 Breast cancer was also listed as a significant condition on her death certificate.
 Wallace was cremated following a private funeral service.

 Staff on The Simpsons had reportedly been aware of her ill health.
 Showrunner Al Jean said, "I was tremendously saddened to learn this morning of the passing of the brilliant and gracious Marcia Wallace."
 Yeardley Smith, who voices Lisa Simpson, tweeted, "Heaven is now a much funnier place b/c of you, Marcia."
 Former co-star Bob Newhart commented on his Facebook fan page, "Marcia's death came as quite a shock, she left us too early.
 She was a talented actress and dear friend[.]"
 Al Jean said that producers planned to retire her "irreplaceable" character Edna Krabappel.
 The Simpsons episode "Four Regrettings and a Funeral" was shown on November 3, 2013, and dedicated to her.
-Wallace had recorded lines for several upcoming episodes, and her final episode, "The Man Who Grew Too Much," aired on March 9, 2014.
+Wallace had recorded lines for several upcoming episodes, and her final episode, "The Man Who Grew Too Much", aired on March 9, 2014.

 In February 2021, it was announced that archival recordings of Marcia Wallace's voice that she provided as Edna Krabappel would be making a final appearance on The Simpsons.
-The character is mentioned in a chalkboard gag and shown in flashback scenes in the show's 696th episode, entitled "Diary Queen."
-In an interview with Variety regarding the announcement, Al Jean remarked: "we never got the chance to give sort of a proper goodbye to her in the show, and this is a small attempt to do that."
+The character is mentioned in a chalkboard gag and shown in flashback scenes in the show's 696th episode, entitled "Diary Queen".
+In an interview with Variety regarding the announcement, Al Jean remarked, "We never got the chance to give sort of a proper goodbye to her in the show, and this is a small attempt to do that."